 When the hearing starts, you will likely be in a room with your lawyer (if you have one), the police officer who filed the case, and the magistrate.
 If there is an alleged victim, they might or might not be present.
 Some courts hold the hearings in a large room, and other people who have hearings that day might be present.
 Newton District Court is the only court where I have personally seen it done this way–private hearings are more common.
 The hearing will likely not be “on the record,” but either side my ask the clerk-magistrate for permission to make their own recording.

 At the beginning of the hearing, the clerk-magistrate will swear in the detective, the defendant, and any witnesses.
 Even if you do not plan to testify, they will still swear you in.
 The clerk-magistrate will ask the detective (or citizen complainant) to summarize the facts of the case, and to present any witnesses or evidence.
 This is usually a brief, informal summary of the case, not a formal trial-type presentation.
 The defendant has a limited right to cross-examine the witnesses.
 The clerk-magistrate will then ask the defendant if s/he wants to say anything or present any evidence.
 The defense can make factual statements, legal arguments, or both.
 The magistrate may have questions for either side.
 Once the evidence is closed, the magistrate will announce his or her decision.
 If the magistrate asks the defendant to make a payment as part of a settlement, the timing of the payment should be discussed.
 In Belchertown District Court, for example, immediate payment is usually expected unless other terms are discussed.
 If the clerk-magistrate decides to issue a criminal complaint, the court may ask the defense lawyer to suggest a date for arraignment, or they may simply send notice out by mail.
-In the Brighton division of the Boston Municipal Court, arraignments are done immediately after the show-cause hearing to save everybody a trip back to court.
+In the Brighton and Roxbury divisions of the Boston Municipal Court, arraignments are done immediately after the show-cause hearing to save everybody a trip back to court.